open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 It is recommended that you do not expose your collector directly, but that you put a reverse proxy (nginx, apache, ...) in front of it.
-The reverse proxy can take care of SSL-offloading, setting the right CORS headers and many other features specific to web applications.
+The reverse proxy can take care of SSL-offloading, setting the right CORS headers, and many other features specific to web applications.

 Below you will find a configuration for the popular nginx webserver to get